 After the TCP/IP protocol components are installed, each PC must be assigned specific information about itself and resources that are available on its network.
-The simplest way to configure this information is to allow the PC to obtain the information from the internal DHCP server of the CG814M Gateway.
-To use DHCP with the recommended default addresses, follow these steps:
+The simplest way to configure this information is to allow the PC to obtain the information from a DHCP server in the network.